Oldsmobile 88: Fifth generation (1961–1964)

+1961

-An all-new body and chassis with perimeter "Guard Beam" frame and all-coil suspension replacing the previous leaf springs highlighted the 1961 full-sized Oldsmobiles, which were joined by the new compact F-85.
-All full-sized Oldsmobiles were now powered by the 394-cubic-inch Rocket V8 with the Dynamic 88 getting a two-barrel, 250 hp version that used regular gas, while the Super 88 was powered by a four-barrel "Ultra High Compression" 394 Skyrocket V8 rated at 325 hp.
+An all-new body and chassis with perimeter "Guard Beam" frame and all-coil suspension replacing the previous leaf springs highlighted the 1961 full-sized Oldsmobiles, which were joined by the new F-85, the division’s first compact.

+All full-sized Oldsmobiles received the 394-cubic-inch Rocket V8 with the Dynamic 88 getting a two-barrel, 250 hp version that used regular gas, while the Super 88 was powered by a four-barrel "Ultra High Compression" 394 Skyrocket V8 rated at 325 hp.
 The Skyrocket engine was available as an extra-cost option on the Dynamic 88.
 A new three-speed "Roto" Hydra-matic transmission that was smaller and lighter than the previous four-speed unit was introduced as an option.

 The 1961 Oldsmobile body design represented the after-effect of the 1958 recession.
-While wheelbases remained the same as in 1960, the overall length and width were reduced slightly – a trend seen throughout all of GM's marques.
-Body design focused on a trimmer, fuselage design.
+While wheelbases remained the same as in 1960, the overall length and width were reduced slightly – a trend seen throughout all GM's divisions.
+Body styling moved to a trimmer, fuselage design.
 At the bottom of the rear quarters, a "skeg"—a downward fin—jutted outboard to counterbalance the rearward point of the quarter panel, an appearance shared with the 1959 Pontiac Bonneville.
-Round tail lights, one on each side, were set into the rear cove.
-For 1961, GM retired the compound curve windshields that it introduced in 1954, and the much hated body dogleg necessitated by the shape of the windshield.
-Instead of adopting the cleaner straight angled "A" pillar, Harley Earl, who was nearing the end of his tenure at GM, pushed for a small curved switch back, used in 1961–62, at the outboard base of the windshield.
+Single round tail lights were set into the rear cove.
+GM retired the compound curve windshields that it introduced in 1954, and the slight body dogleg necessitated by the shape of the windshield.
+Instead of adopting the cleaner straight angled "A" pillar, Harley Earl, who was nearing the end of his tenure at GM, pushed for a small inward curve at the outboard base of the windshield, used only in 1961–62.